Glenn Hegar

-Glenn Allen Hegar Jr. (born November 25, 1970) is an American attorney who served as Texas Comptroller of Public Accounts from 2015 to 2025.
-He was a Republican member of the Texas Senate representing the 18th District, west of Houston.
-He succeeded fellow Republican Susan Combs as comptroller on January 2, 2015.
-He was elected Comptroller in the general election on November 4, 2014.
+Glenn Allen Hegar Jr. (born November 25, 1970) is an American attorney who has served as the Chancellor of the Texas A&M University System since 2025.
+A member of the Republican Party, he previously served as the Texas Comptroller of Public Accounts from 2015 to 2025.
+He also served in both chambers of the Texas Legislature from 2003 to 2014.

 Hegar gained prominence in 2022 as the gatekeeper to the Texas's $330 billion in investment assets, following a letter he sent to more than 100 of the world's largest financial firms demanding that they make clear whether they restrict business with the fossil-fuel industry.
 If so, they would risk getting shut out of working with the fastest-growing US state.

 On March 7, 2025, Hegar was selected by the Board of Regents of the Texas A&M University System as the lone finalist for the system's chancellor.
 The board formally approved him in a unanimous vote on April 2, 2025.
 On July 1, Hegar succeeded retiring chancellor, John Sharp.